Ordinary people helping ordinary people do extraordinary things

 The fact that AI Humanity is aimed at fostering dignity instead of just tweaking arbitrary measures of "poverty" and "wealth", strikes me as an endeavor both scary—for its titanic proportions—as well as hope-inducing and adventurous, for its noble aim.
 I believe one cannot induce growth in the world without being in a position to grow, the same way one cannot be a teacher if one has forgotten what it is to learn.
 I'm happy to join AI Humanity mostly as a learner.

-Many years ago, in my early teens, I learned that there were people living in my city of birth who had a quality of life that was worse than if they were to go away and live in the jungle on their own or as cave people somewhere.
+Many years ago, in my early teenage years, I learned that there were people living in my city of birth who had a quality of life that was worse than if they were to go away and live in the jungle on their own or as cave people somewhere.
 Rape, theft, and murder were almost acceptable and even seen as natural to some people, something that "just happens".
 Since then, I've never been able to come to terms with this fact.
 I cannot understand why a group of humans with a working mind and a pair of hands capable of solving almost any of the problems that life poses to us, have to live in subhuman conditions and behave in subhuman ways.

 A world in which some people cannot fulfill their most basic needs in order to engage in the struggle between right and wrong, which gives meaning to our lives, is a world filled with cowardice.